killah-t-cell/Plasma.jl/README.md

 ## Problem Domain

-Knowledge of how plasmas move is essential to solving controlled nuclear fusion and understanding important astrophysical systems.
-To know how a plasma moves one must know the approximate position and velocity of particles at every point in time.
+Knowing how plasmas move is essential to solving controlled nuclear fusion and understanding important astrophysical systems.
+Plasma movement can be approximated by knowing the position and velocity of particles at every point in time (averaged out over the Debye length).
 This is not trivial.
-In fact, the Vlasov equations non-linearity and high dimensionality makes it infesible to solve such equations with standard algorithms.
+In fact, the Vlasov equation's non-linearity and high dimensionality makes it unfeasible to solve such equations with standard mesh or PIC algorithms.

 Plasma.jl handles this by instead using a [Physics-informed Neural Network (PINN)](https://arxiv.org/abs/2107.09443) architecture to approximate plasma evolution.
 Thereby reducing the cost of computing high-dimensional plasmas.